praw-dev/praw/docs/pages/configuration_files.rst

 The *global* configuration file is located in the **praw** package location.
 This file provides the system wide default and should never be modified.

-The *user* configuration file location, depends on your operating system.
+The *user* configuration file location depends on your operating system.
 Assuming typical operating system installations and the username *foobar* the path for specific operating systems should be: